-Sethra Lavode might be a better example, dressing all in black and having an unsettling pallor (she is an eons old undead), but is surprisingly friendly.
+Sethra Lavode might be a better example, dressing all in black and having an unsettling pallor (she is an eons old undead), but being surprisingly friendly.
 She also has a disturbingly silly sense of humor.
 In one book, she passes sentence on one of her apprentices for attempting to kill several of her friends, influence the succession of the House of the Dragon, and start a war.
 The sentence is to strand her in an alternate, desert dimension with shelter, plenty of food and water and a stick, and instruct her to write "I will not interfere with the Dragon Council" in the sand 83,521 times.

 Wherein hangs the tale: Sethra IS eons old.
-Having seen so much, there's really only two ways to go, and the other way would either have destroyed her or the world, one way of the other.
+Having seen so much, there's really only two ways to go, and the other way would either have destroyed her or the world, one way or the other.
 If there's anyone entitled to live and advocate the sentiment of "Live Here Now", it is certainly Sethra Lavode!

 Molly Carpenter from The Dresden Files has shades of perky goth, 80's Brit-punk, and BDSM fetish going.

-Friday The13th Carnival Of Maniacs had an odd example.
+Friday the 13th: Carnival Of Maniacs had an odd example.
 Pamela Voorhees possesses a teenage goth named Gloria Sowici (nicknamed Glo).
-So we end up with a woman with a borderline Tastes Like Diabetes attitude inhabiting the body of girl described as pretty dour and unpleasant to look at.
+So we end up with a woman with a borderline Tastes Like Diabetes attitude inhabiting the body of a girl described as pretty dour and unpleasant to look at.
 Suffice to say, characters, such as the guy who picks up the hitchhiking Pam-Glo, remark on the contrast.

 Jez from Kingdom Keepers has pale skin and dresses like a stereotypical goth, yet acts more flirty than you'd expect.
 This could be because she's really being brainwashed by Maleficent to spy on Finn.